zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

   In this step, we will create individual data sets of different data types: json, xml and relational.

 1. create **FINANCIALS\_JSON\_UK\_VIEW**  data set
-   On the home screen, select "Create" and click on "Data Set".
+   On the Home screen, select "Create" and click on "Data Set".
        ![](./images/oascdb1.1.png " ")

 2. Select  the database connection.